Measuring Association Between Labels and Free-Text Rationales: Related Work

-The aim of our work is to initiate placing models that provide NL rationales on the faithfulness spectrum conceptualized by \citet{jacovi2020towards}, illustrated in~\autoref{fig:motivation_fig}.
-The vast majority of prior work that proposes models \cite{jain2020learning, jacovi2020aligning} and evaluations \cite{deyoung2019eraser} of explanatory methods with faithfulness as a goal focus on extractive rationales and rely on the sufficiency assumption.
+The aim of our work is to initiate placing models that provide NL rationales on the faithfulness spectrum conceptualized by \citet{jacovi-goldberg-2020-towards}.
+Prior work proposing models \cite{jain-etal-2020-learning, schuff-etal-2020-f1, jacovi2020aligning} and evaluations \cite{deyoung-etal-2020-eraser} of faithful explanation focus on extractive rationales and generally rely on the sufficiency assumption. \citet{schuff-etal-2020-f1} propose a regularization term to couple answers and extractive explanations on HotPotQA.

-Turning to exceptions that focus on NL rationales; \citet{ latcinnik2020explaining} train a differentiable \itor;\irtoo pipeline on \cqa, controlling for the complexity of the \irtoo model to increase the likelihood that the model is faithful to the rationale, and ablating input I at inference to test whether the prediction can still be made on the basis of R. \citet{kumar2020nile} propose an IO$\rightarrow$R;\irtoo pipeline that generates an explanation for every possible label.
-This is an alternative solution to the problem raised in \sect{sec:rationale_quality}.
-Instead of developing complex architectures, we propose analysis of \itoor models.
+Turning to exceptions that focus on natural language rationales, \citet{latcinnik2020explaining} train a differentiable \itor;\irtoo pipeline for \cqa, controlling the complexity of the \irtoo model to increase the likelihood that the model is faithful to the rationale. \citet{kumar-talukdar-2020-nile} propose an IO$\rightarrow$R;\irtoo pipeline that generates an explanation for every possible NLI label using label-specific explanation generators---an alternative solution to the problem raised in \sect{sec:rationale_quality} for datasets with a small number of shared labels.

-Concurrently to us, \citet{hase2020leakage} proposed a simulatability measure that tests how well generated NL rationales support label prediction in T5 models, including \itoor.
-Our measurements are complementary to theirs; both aim for the same goal.
-Their metric measures the difference between \irtoo and I$\rightarrow$O performance.
-To ensure the metric is not biased toward rationales that give away the label in an unwanted way (e.g., explicitly mention the label but the rest of the rationale does not explain the reasoning), they average between instances that the \rtoo model performs correctly on (potential label leakage) vs.\ those it does not.
-Because \rtoo performance can actually be due to multiple factors: (1) label leakage, and (2) semantic quality of the rationale (our assumption in \sect{sec:rationale_quality}), disentangling these sources in future work will allow us to better understand the role \rtoo serves as a proxy.